Do you feel like a failure sometimes?

 The online dictionary says “to create is to give rise to; to produce, to cause to exist”.
 Now we’re talkin’

 If you and your partner haven’t created a pregnancy then have you failed?
 Absolutely not.
 Do you see or feel the difference just by using different words in you language and in your self talk?

 I see couples forgetting that this is an act whether natural or with assistance from science where people come together to create the gift of life.
 Isn’t creating a life one of the ways that you can represent and express your love for each other.
-When did bringing a life into this world become something where you can achieve or fail?
+When did bringing a life into this world become something you achieve or fail at?
 I could go into where I think this idea came from but that’s a topic for another tip and really doesn’t help anyone shift their focus to creating life now.

-I think that you when you focus on striving to share your love with the person you have chosen to share your life with, while at the same time making the time to love and accept yourself and trust your own body, out of this will come the greatest creation of all.
+I think when you focus on striving to share your love with the person you have chosen to share your life with, while at the same time making the time to love and accept yourself and trust your own body, out of this will come the greatest creation of all.
 When you do this, how could you fail?

 Pay attention to your thoughts and the “words” that others around you use in relation to fertility.
 What does your spouse say?
-What do you doctors or naturopaths say?
+What do your doctors, acupuncturists or naturopaths say?
 What do you say to yourself?